The Car Connection Nissan NV200 Overview

 Not every Nissan dealer sells the van, however.
 With the NV200, Nissan offers it—and the larger NV—through a network of Nissan Commercial Vehicle dealers.

-For 2017, the NV200 sees some previously optional equipment made standard but is otherwise unchanged.
+For 2017, the NV200 saw some previously optional equipment made standard but was otherwise unchanged.

 MORE: Read our 2017 Nissan NV200 review